Managing Terraform resources with remote and versioned modules

 The root module

-Alternatively, the root module can include multiple, different stacks (referred as stack modules) in it and refer to them by version.
+The root module typically includes multiple, different stacks and refer to them in multiple ways Terraform supports.
 For example, the root module will include terraform-backend, terraform-frontend, terraform-database, terraform-data, terraform-finance and can refer them with versions.
-These modules will then point to the primitive modules, creating what’s known as nesting.
-Let’s take this scenario as example, the root module will live in its own repository:
+These modules can also point to other modules, for example the AWS ec2-module.
+Anyway be careful to nesting.
+Avoid getting too deep with it if possible.

 .